Omaargu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-*grep -E "bin" /etc/passwd | wc -l : Display the number of lines that contain the pattern “bin” in the file /etc/passwd *grep -EA 3 "root" /etc/passwd:Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd *grep -v "bin" /etc/passwd: Display all the lines in the file /etc/passwd that do not contain the pattern “bin” grep -E "^[[:alpha:]]" /etc/ssh/sshd_config: Display all lines of the file /etc/ssh/sshd_config starting with a letter.
+*grep -E "bin" /etc/passwd | wc -l : Display the number of lines that contain the pattern “bin” in the file /etc/passwd *grep -EA 3 "root" /etc/passwd:Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd *grep -v "bin" /etc/passwd: Display all the lines in the file /etc/passwd that do not contain the pattern “bin” *grep -E "^[[:alpha:]]" /etc/ssh/sshd_config: Display all lines of the file /etc/ssh/sshd_config starting with a letter.

     include capital letters as well
+*tr Ac Ze : Replace all characters A and c from input to Z and e respectively
+*